-James Andrew Harris was born in Waco, Texas in 1932.
+James Andrew Harris was a nuclear chemist.
 He was the first African American scientist to play a key role in identifying two previously unknown chemical elements—104, in 1969, and 105, in 1970.
+Harris was once described by a writer for Ebony magazine as a “hip, scientific soul brother.”

 Harris was raised by his mother after his parents divorced.
 He moved to California to attend high school, but returned to Texas to study science at Huston-Tillotson College in Austin.
-After earning a B.S. in chemistry in 1953 and he served in the U.S. army as a sergeant from 1953 to 1955.
-After his discharge from the army, Harris confronted the difficulties of finding a job as a Black scientist in the Jim Crow era.
+After earning a bachelor degree in chemistry in 1953, he served in the U.S. army as a sergeant from 1953 to 1955.
+After his discharge he struggled to find a job as an African-American scientist in the southern US during the Jim Crow era.

-In 1975, he received a Masters in Public Administration from California State University and in 1977, he was appointed Head of the Engineering and Technical Services Division of the Lawrence Berkeley Laboratory.
+In 1975, he received a masters degree in public administration from California State University and in 1977, he was appointed Head of the Engineering and Technical Services Division of the Lawrence Berkeley Laboratory.
 In the course of several years Lawrence Berkeley Laboratory produced a number of new elements by bombarding atomic targets in an accelerator.
 Harris’s responsibility was to purify and prepare the atomic target materials that would be bombarded with carbon, nitrogen, or other atoms in an effort to create new elements.
 The purification process was extremely difficult, and Harris was highly regarded for his meticulous work in producing targets of superb quality.

 The research team discovered and identified new element 104 for just a few seconds in 1969 and Element 105 was produced in 1970.
 Harris’s work was key to the process.
 Harris had to devise the target that was to be bombarded and he prepared an extremely pure target.
 His colleagues said it was the best target ever produced by their lab.
-Harris described it to interviewer T. A. Heppenheimer as”a very thin, small dot.”
+Harris described it to an interviewer as ”a very thin, small dot.”

 Unlike most of his colleagues at Lawrence Berkeley Laboratory, James Harris did not pursue a Ph.D. degree.
 However, his alma mater (Houston-Tillotson) conferred an honorary doctorate upon him in 1973, predominantly due to his work in the co-discovery of elements 104 and 105.